 - Yield to emergency vehicles and respect Tribal and all emergency vehicles and personnel.

 - Do not draft emergency vehicles.
 It is unsafe and potentially illegal.

 - Do not throw cigarette butts — or anything — out the window!

 - Gate Road is your only access to Black Rock City.
 There are no other routes.

 - The edges of the playa are saturated with water.
 If you attempt to drive there, you risk getting stuck.
 Mired vehicles have remained stranded for days or weeks.

 - For your and everyone else’s safety do not drive when you’re tired!
 Pull over and rest!

 Gas up fully before arriving in BRC.
 Stop to fill your gas tank early in your drive to avoid traffic congestion.
 (You can get gas in Nixon, Gerlach and Empire, but lines are often long.)
 If possible, get final gas in Reno, Lovelock, Fernley, Nixon or Wadsworth, or Cedarville.
 This goes for fuel for RV generators as well.
 Figure out what kind of fuel your generator uses beforehand.
 Many generators do not run on gasoline.

 Drive the Speed Limit or You Will Get Stopped!

-Highway 447 leading to Gerlach and all other roads in the area are patrolled by the Nevada Highway Patrol, Washoe County Sheriff and, on tribal land, the Pyramid Lake Paiute Tribe Police.
+Highway 447 leading to Gerlach and all other roads in the area are patrolled by the Nevada State Police Highway Patrol, Washoe County Sheriff and, on tribal land, the Pyramid Lake Paiute Tribe Police.
 Observe posted speed limits.